SE-PRG/azmitool/README.md

 ## Description

-Azure Managed Identity tool - **azmi** - simplifies authentication to Azure resources inside Azure Linux VMs.
-Using VM with assigned Managed Identity you can easily authenticate against Azure services like Key Vault, Storage Account, etc.
+Azure Managed Identity tool -  **azmi** - is application designed to run at Command-line interface (CLI) inside Azure Linux Virtual Machines (VM) which simplifies authentication to Azure resources.
+Using VM with azmi installed and assigned Managed Identity to VM you can easily authenticate against Azure services like Key Vault, Storage Account, etc.

 ## Examples